 Meanwhile the Muruts in Tenom were contacted.
 This was the end of the railway line that ran up into the interior.
 Soon Manindangi Agian, a Batak worker, was sent to open work among the Muruts at Tenom.
-The tribe, about one third in mumber among the indigenus people was the last to yield to obedience to the government.
+The tribe, about one third in number among the indigenous people was the last to yield to obedience to the government.
 In 1931, the first baptism was held among the Muruts.

-In 1928, the first Kadazan Adventist church was organized at Kitabu, Inanam.
+In 1928, the first Kadazan Adventist church was organized at Kitobu, Inanam.
 This was the first Christian church to be organized by any denomination.
 On November 22, 1930, another Kadazan church was organized with a membership of 21 at Tenghilan.
 Because of the Alien Missionary Act, each Mission worker, both local and alien, had to have a permit from the Government Secretary to work among

 the people.
 The worker was restricted to work only in a particular area.
 In 1932, the British Government passed a law abolishing this act.
 The BNBM was henceforth able to press on to the hitherto unentered interior and work among the people who have never heard the message.

 The main nature of the Adventist work in BNBM during the early years was evangelism through education.
 Mission schools were a means of reaching the minds and hearts of the people.
 They broke down a great deal of prejudices.
 At the third Union Biennial session held in March 1933, J W Rowland made an appeal for the opening of a training school to train nationals to carry the message to their own people.